Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 • Pupils across the year groups 7 and 8 are invited to Maths Puzzle Club, which takes place each week

-• Every spring, our most able students take part in the UKMT Maths Challenge where they need to put their problem solving skills to the test and we are proud of the number of bronze, silver and gold certificates that pupils receive
+• Every spring, our most able pupils take part in the UKMT Maths Challenge where they need to put their problem solving skills to the test and we are proud of the number of bronze, silver and gold certificates that pupils receive

 Want to find out more?